Types of Trout in North America: A Detailed Guide

 Catching Palomino Trout

 Within 25-50 miles of my hometown are sprawling rivers and streams known for housing incredible palomino trout.
-Pennsylvania is the ideal spot for catching these guys with some of them weighing as heavy as 13-pounds.
+Pennsylvania is the ideal spot for catching these guys with some of them weighing as heavy as 13 pounds.

 Final Thoughts

-We covered 13 species of trout in this article.
-Out of all the types of trout here, most of us will only ever catch a few of them unless we’re very lucky.
 That said, it’s nice to be informed and know a thing or two about different trout species so you can show off to your buddies and the guys down at the local tackle shop.

 Trout fishing offers a diverse and exciting range of species to target.
 That’s probably the reason why, next to bass fishing, trout are one of the most popular sport fish out there.
-If you have anything to add, feel free to leave a comment below – I read and answer them all!

 Good luck out there!